karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 The difference compared to earlier is that we ask the Game API if we should do a full reset.
 If we should, then we run `game_api.shutdown()` clearing the memory, after which we unload the old game API.
 We then run `game_api.init()` again.
 This is like restarting the game, but without having to restart the exe.
 It doesn't have anything to do with hot reload really, but it is handy.

-### How do I avoid crashes when struct layouts change?
+### Can I avoid crashes when struct layouts change?

 If the layout of the `GameMemory` struct changes and a reload occurs, then the code in the game DLL might end up using the wrong memory for the wrong thing.
 This can lead to weird behavior or in worst case a crash.
 In the case of weird behavior you'll probably notice it, so then you can just issue a full reset (as described in the previous section).